Rank functions on $(d+2)$-angulated categories -- a functorial approach: Rank functions on (d+2) -angulated categories

 \item[2.]
 If \(\Img\clC(-,x_0) \cong \Img\clC(-,y_0)\), then \(\rho(x_0) + \rho(\Sigma_{d}x_0) = \rho(y_0) + \rho(\Sigma_{d}y_0)\). \end{itemize} \begin{proof} \textit{Part 1:} Setting \(X_{d+2} \coloneq \Sigma_{d}X_0\) and \(x_{d+2}\coloneq \Sigma_dx_0\), we have

-where we added zeros for the first equality and the second equality holds by axiom RM2 and as \(\rho(-\Sigma_dx_0)=\rho(\Sigma_dx_0)\) by axiom RM0 (notice the parity of \(d\) is used for both these equalities to hold).
+where we added zeros for the first equality and the second equality holds by axiom RM2 and as \(\rho(-\Sigma_dx_0)=\rho(\Sigma_dx_0)\) by axiom RM0 (notice the parity of \(d\) is needed for the first equality to hold).

 \textit{Part 2:} Again, setting \(X_{d+2} \coloneq \Sigma_{d}X_0\) and using the above, we have

 where we added zeros for the second equality and used axiom RM1.
 Similarly, we have

 As \(\Img\clC(-,x_0) \cong \Img\clC(-,y_0)\), then \(\Img\clC(-,-\Sigma_d x_0) \cong \Img\clC(-,-\Sigma_d y_0)\).
 Therefore, the rotated \((d+2)\)-angles